Grapjas93/grapejuice/Readme.md

 **Technology changes.** Instead of 4 defensive upgrades for units there are now just 2.
 They give both a positive and a negative bonus.
 Example: Soldiers +3 crush, +1 hack and pierce resistance.
 50ms attack and 0.25 movement speed penalty.

 **Healers.** They now provide healing in any structure they are garrisoned in.

+**Spy tech rework.** All enemy unit and structure info is now hidden and cannot be inspected when clicked / hovered.
+When you buy the Espionage tech this information becomes available to you, showing you information like health and ammo when clicked or hovered.